A version of this article, as it originally appeared in the New Haven Independent on April 1, 2015, can be viewed here.

 The existing character of the town centers of Madison, Guilford, Branford, North Haven, Hamden, Woodbridge, Orange, and Milford should be reinforced with preservation and propagated through in-kind expansion, similar to the strategies outlined in the Urban Villages section.
 Additionally, a new proposal for the expansion of the Branford Town Center offers a way for towns to grow their local centers.
 A more delicate approach is offered by the Yale Urban Design Workshop’s concept plan for Woodbridge’s Amity Flats section, which may be relevant for small town centers in Orange and Bethany.

-In accordance with an expansion of commercial and residential development in these town centers, inclusion of social services for homeless, drug addicted and other service-requiring populations is also warranted.
-Towns surrounding New Haven should provide for a small number of spots in proportion with their town’s overall population for social services in order to lessen the burden on the central city, which currently provides virtually all of the region’s social services.
+In accordance with an expansion of commercial and residential development in these town centers, inclusion of social services is also warranted.
+Perhaps Towns surrounding New Haven should provide for a small number of spots in proportion with their town’s overall population for social services in order to lessen the burden on the central city, which currently provides virtually all of the region’s social services.

 A corner café on your block, a professional office down the street, or the opportunity to bike to new stores and housing on the Boston Post Road might sound like wonderful ideas, but they will remain mere ideas so long as these types of developments are prohibited under existing zoning ordinances.
 Affordable housing outside the city, commercial development in traditionally residential neighborhoods, and reduced parking in the urban core are similarly impractical without significant changes to the region’s transportation system.
 And just because something is allowed and practical doesn’t necessarily mean people will want to do it.
-There are several roadblocks in the path to reform, which must be overcome in order to progress.
+There are several roadblocks in the path to reform.

-Municipal zoning ordinances emerged in the early 20th century from an attempt to mitigate the noxious impact of industrial production on residential areas by regulating land-use, resulting in the division of cities and towns into functional residential, business, and industrial zones.
+Municipal zoning ordinances emerged in the early 20th century partially from an attempt to mitigate the noxious impact of industrial production on residential areas by regulating land-use, resulting in the division of cities and towns into functional residential, business, and industrial zones.
 Contemporary zoning ordinances are similarly tasked with protecting residential areas by preventing change and promoting business development through the functional separation of commercial uses.
-This approach to regulating land-use could not be more wrong because it relies on understanding cities and towns as a series of competing functions rather than a network of self-contained neighborhoods and town centers interdependently working to form a thriving region.
-Furthermore, in the last century, environmental legislation and de-industrialization have largely addressed the issues for which zoning was created.
-In light of zoning’s obsolescence and perverted understanding of cities and towns, a different application for land-use regulation is justified.
+This approach to regulating land-use could not be more wrong because it relies on understanding cities and towns as instruments of industrial production and series of competing functions rather than a network of self-contained neighborhoods and town centers interdependently working to form a thriving region.
+Furthermore, in the last century, environmental legislation and de-industrialization have addressed some of the issues for which zoning was created.
+In light of zoning’s obsolescence and perverted understanding of cities and towns, a different application for land-use regulation may be justified.

 Making the development of mixed-use, mixed-income neighborhoods legal through land-use regulation reform and functional with transportation redesign may not be enough to entice people to act.
 For this reason, incentives become a useful tool.